 \section{Introduction}

-According to the Lambda Cold Dark Matter ($\Lambda$CDM) paradigm the Universe is composed of two species of matter: baryonic matter and cold dark matter.
-The latter's potential interactions with the fundamental constituents of the standard model of particle physics are below the sensitivity of modern experiments, particularly its couplings with photons.
-Additionally, $\mathrm{\Lambda CDM}$ includes a dark energy component responsible for the accelerated expansion of the Universe, whihc is parameterized by the cosmological constant $\Lambda$.
-Various cosmological probes have provided tight constraints on the dark matter, baryonic matter and dark energy content of the Universe, e.g., through the analysis of the Cosmic Microwave Background (CMB) \citep{Planck2015, Planck2020, WMAP2013}, Type Ia supernovae \citep{Abbott2019, DESSNIa2024, Scolnic2022, Brout2022}, cluster abundance (\citealp[][\citetalias{Ghirardini2024} hereafter]{Ghirardini2024}, \citealp{Bocquet2024}, \citealp{Costanzi2021}, \citealp{Lesci2022}), weak lensing shear \citep{Asgari2021, Abbott2022, Amon2022, Miyatake2023, Dalal2023}, and galaxy clustering \citep{Zhao2022, DESI2024}.
+According to the Lambda cold dark matter ($\Lambda$CDM) paradigm, the Universe is composed of two species of matter: baryonic matter and cold dark matter.
+The latter's potential interactions with the fundamental constituents of the standard model of particle physics are below the sensitivity of modern experiments, in particular its couplings with photons.
+Additionally, the $\mathrm{\ LambdaCDM}$ includes a dark energy component responsible for the accelerated expansion of the Universe, which is parameterized by the cosmological constant $\Lambda$.
+Various cosmological probes have provided tight constraints on the dark matter, baryonic matter, and dark energy content of the Universe, for example, through the analysis of the cosmic microwave background (CMB) \citep{Planck2015, Planck2020, WMAP2013}, Type Ia supernovae \citep{Abbott2019, DESSNIa2024, Scolnic2022, Brout2022}, cluster abundance (\citealp[][\citetalias{Ghirardini2024} hereafter]{Ghirardini2024}, \citealp{Bocquet2024}, \citealp{Costanzi2021}, \citealp{Lesci2022}), weak lensing shear \citep{Asgari2021, Abbott2022, Amon2022, Miyatake2023, Dalal2023}, and galaxy clustering \citep{Zhao2022, DESI2024}.